grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 When shuffle sharding is enabled for the ingesters, the distributor and ruler on the write path spread each tenant series across `-distributor.ingestion-tenant-shard-size` number of ingesters, while on the read path the querier and ruler queries only the subset of ingesters holding the series for a given tenant.

-_The shard size can be overridden on a per-tenant basis setting `ingestion_tenant_shard_size` in the overrides section of the runtime configuration._
+_The shard size can be overridden on a per-tenant basis by setting `ingestion_tenant_shard_size` in the overrides section of the runtime configuration._

 #### Ingesters write path